mini retreats

 Sound, Stillness & integration mini retreats

-These monthly mini-retreats offer a longer, more spacious container for the kind of sound meditation practice you may already be familiar with.
+These monthly mini-retreats offer a longer, more spacious container for the kind of practice you may already be familiar with.
 It’s an opportunity to slow down, settle, and explore awareness in a supported, embodied way.

 This work is not oriented toward fixing, healing, or achieving particular states.